 Our missions team, led by our Minister to Students, Frank Carter and his wife Mandi, are headed to Piatra Neamt, Romania, July 13th – 21st.
 Attending this year’s trip with Frank & Mandi are Matt Robinson, Parker Robinson, Bailey Lancaster, Mary Thompson Lancaster, Tripp Vickory, Stokes Jennings, Rob Lindell, Gage Hagan and Megan Smith.
-There they will host one-day Vacation Bible Schools in four different villages as well as ministering the gospel through street evangelism.
+There they will host one-day Vacation Bible School in local villages as well as ministering the gospel through street evangelism.

-This missions trip was coordinated through the Romanian-American Mission, in cooperation with the International Mission Board of the Southern Baptist Convention.
-It was funded by those who are going, and the very generous members of First Baptist Church, and others.
+This missions trip is being coordinated through the Romanian-American Mission, in cooperation with the International Mission Board of the Southern Baptist Convention.
+It is being funded by those who are going, and the very generous members of First Baptist Church, and others.